Nexus-Mods/NexusMods.App/docs/decisions/backend/0009-advanced-installer-design.md

 - Must support arbitrary path mapping.

-  This system must support mapping any path from the source archive into any location in the target game directorie(s).
+  This system must support mapping any path from the source archive into any location in the target game directorie(s) [Including AppData, Save Location, etc.]

   This includes mapping multiple files in the same folder to different locations, in case the modder provides multiple files side by side when you are only supposed to pick 1.